singhparmeetb/Invoicinator/README.md

 We can use the same flow of accessing the files via Google Drive (or mails based on the filter tag).
 We can then pre-process the data using the API and then find relevant information using regex.

-Cons: The user will be limited to using only the G-Suite and working with AppScript is very unintuitive.
+**Cons:** The user will be limited to using only the G-Suite and working with AppScript is very unintuitive.

+*This was my attempt at solving this problem, viewing it as a case study and keeping in mind all the test cases and various other factors.* **Thank you!**